Hong Kong police arrest Tiananmen vigil organisers

-Hong Kong police on Wednesday arrested four members of the group behind the city's Tiananmen Square vigils, a day after they refused to cooperate with a national security investigation.
+Hong Kong police on Wednesday arrested multiple members of the group behind the city's Tiananmen Square vigils, a day after their organisation declared they would refuse to cooperate with a national security investigation.

-An AFP reporter also saw another member, barrister Chow Hang-tung, vice-chairwoman of the alliance, was led away by security police in handcuffs from her office building in the city's central business district.
+An AFP reporter also saw another member, barrister Chow Hang-tung, being led away by police in handcuffs from her office in the city's central business district.
 Police have not yet confirmed the arrests or charges.

-Last month, police ordered the group to hand over financial and operational details, accusing it of working as a "foreign agent".
+Last month, police ordered the alliance to hand over financial and operational details, accusing it of working as a "foreign agent".

 On Tuesday, the deadline for the request, members of the alliance handed police a letter saying the request was illegal, arbitrary and that no evidence of their wrongdoing had been presented.